metapsy-project/metapsyData/README.md

 devtools::install_github("metapsy-project/metapsyData")
 ```

 The `metapsyData` package allows to access the Metapsy meta-analytic psychotherapy databases direct in your `R` environment.
-Once installed, simply run the `data` function (e.g. `data(DepPsychDB)`) to save the data locally.
+Once installed, simply run the `data` function (e.g. `data(depression)`) to save the data locally.
 The documentation of the package is also hosted by [rdrr.io](https://rdrr.io/github/metapsy-project/metapsyData/).

 The interactive Metapsy web application ([metapsy.org](https://www.metapsy.org/)) uses `metapsyData` in the background.
 You can open the Metapsy website in `R` by running `open_app()`.